Kerio/operator-ext-mngt/README.md

-External administration of users and extensions for Kerio Operator
+External administration of users and extensions
 =================

 A tiny application which would allow any person to administer users and extensions on the Kerio Operator server without the need to authenticate at the web administration.